Promise Program FAQs

 The Promise program will fill the gap between financial aid received and the cost of Gateway tuition and fees (students are responsible for the cost of books and course materials not covered by financial aid.)

-Additionally, the Gateway Promise program includes a required kickoff meeting, required Promise Scholars summer college readiness program, academic planning support, job readiness and career planning workshops, international and/or service learning projects and case management.
+Additionally, the Gateway Promise program includes a Summer Bridge college readiness program, academic planning support, job readiness and career planning workshops, international and/or service learning projects and case management.

 Does the Gateway Promise cover the cost of books or living expenses?